What Are Security Audits? – Types, Process & Checklist

 3. Encryption

-Encryption involves converting data into a secure code to prevent unauthorized access.
-A security audit will evaluate an organization’s encryption methods to ensure that they are sufficient to protect sensitive information from being accessed by unauthorized parties.
+Data is encrypted by transforming it into a secure code to prevent unwanted access.
+A security audit will assess an organization’s encryption procedures to ensure they are adequate to prevent unauthorized persons from accessing sensitive data.

 4. Software Systems

-A security audit will evaluate an organization’s software systems to ensure that they are secure and up-to-date.
-This includes identifying potential vulnerabilities and making recommendations for improvements to ensure that the software is resilient against potential attacks.
+A security audit will evaluate an organization’s software systems to ensure they are secure and up-to-date.
+This includes identifying potential vulnerabilities and recommending improvements to ensure the software is resilient against attacks.

 5. Architecture

-The architecture of an organization’s systems and networks can impact its security.
-A security audit will evaluate the organization’s system architecture to identify potential risks and make recommendations for improvements.
+The design of an organization’s networks and systems could impact its security.
+A security audit will assess the company’s system architecture to pinpoint vulnerabilities and offer suggestions for enhancements.

 6. Telecommunication Controls

-Telecommunication controls refer to measures put in place to protect an organization’s telecommunications infrastructure.
-This includes evaluating the security of voice and data communications, identifying potential threats, and making recommendations for improvements.
+Telecommunication controls refer to measures to protect an organization’s telecommunications infrastructure.
+This includes evaluating the security of voice and data communications, identifying potential threats, and recommending improvements.

 7. Systems Development Audit

-A systems development audit evaluates the security of an organization’s systems development lifecycle (SDLC).
-This includes assessing the effectiveness of the organization’s development processes, identifying potential risks and weaknesses, and making recommendations for improvements.
+A systems development audit assesses an organization’s security during the systems development lifecycle (SDLC).
+This entails evaluating the efficiency of the company’s development procedures, spotting prospective dangers and weak points, and suggesting adjustments.

 8. Information Processing

-Information processing involves the collection, storage, and management of data.
-A security audit will evaluate an organization’s information processing methods to ensure that they are secure and compliant with industry regulations and standards.
+Processing information requires gathering, storing, and organizing data.
+A security audit will assess an organization’s information processing practices to ensure they are safe and adhere to industry norms and requirements.

 Security AuditVulnerability AssessmentPenetration test